getporter/porter/CONTRIBUTING.md

 ## Initial setup

+1. Clone this repository with `go get -u get.porter.sh/porter`.
+Porter relies on being in the GOPATH.
-Run `make build install`.
+1. Run `make build install`.

 You now have canary builds of porter and all the mixins installed.

 ## Makefile explained